dehora/outland/README.md

 - **Observability**: In a microservices world (and also for monolithic or monocentric systems) there's value in making flag state observable via a service.
 As a simple example you can correlate a state change with other metrics.
 Features can be made available to more than code - a service accessible flag can be used control/toggle infrastructure such as load balancers.
 Service access to feature flags allows human operators to more easily intervene and control systems change.

 - **Incident management**: A point of flags is to allow features to be turned off quickly, faster than any rollback/rollforward mechanism you might have.
-If the flag system is a internal bolt-on to whatever the team happens to run, then first level oncall is going to have to delve into that to turn it off.
-The chances are I am not going to toggle an item directly in your ZooKeeper or Database thing _especially_ if it's being used for other functionality - you're getting paged to do that.
-I feel much better about a service interface that offers the least power needed to change the state.
+If the flag system is a internal bolt-on to whatever the team happens to run, then  oncall is going to have to delve into that to turn it off.
+A service interface that offers the least power needed to change the state is a safer option.

 # Outland Feature Flag Model